caspiankeyes/agi-hedge-fund/docs/IMPLEMENTATION_EXAMPLE.md

 ## Conclusion

-This example demonstrates the recursive cognitive architecture of AGI-HEDGE-FUND in action.
+This example demonstrates the recursive cognitive architecture of Multi-Agent Debate in action.
 From market data ingestion to trade execution, the system maintains complete transparency and interpretability through:

 1. Agent-specific cognitive lenses
 2. Recursive reasoning graphs